Coumarin Levels in Cinnamon

 Key Takeaways (No PhD Needed):

-1. Ceylon is the MVP: With coumarin levels 250x lower than Cassia types, it’s the safest bet for daily sprinkles.
-This is why DRUERA only offers Ceylon true cinnamon.
+1. Ceylon is the MVP: With coumarin levels 350x lower than Cassia types, it’s the safest bet for daily sprinkles.

 2. Saigon = Coumarin King: Just ½ tsp of Saigon cinnamon can hit the daily limit for a 150-pound adult.
 Yikes.